Now that things are heating up in college basketball, we will be updating our Bubble Watch a few times each week.

 Top 50 RPI: 3-7

 Tennessee is here primarily on their conference schedule.
 If you ignore their non-conference games, the Vols would probably be in the NCAA Tournament, but they have losses to Oakland, Austin Peay, and Charleston.
 The Volunteers only bad loss in conference play is to Georgia, and they do have wins over Connecticut and Florida (twice).
-Tennessee is 5-9 against the RPI top 100 and is 3-8 on the road.
+Tennessee is 5-9 against the RPI top 100 and are 3-8 on the road.
 The Vols beat Ole Miss and South Carolina during the week.
 Tennessee has quite a bit of work to do, considering their 13 losses – they need to win their remaining regular season games and need to win at least two games in the SEC Conference Tournament.
 Tennessee has games remaining at LSU and home to Vanderbilt.
 A loss in either one will eliminate the Vols.

 Top 50 RPI: 3-4